infinityCounter/QMVC/README.md

 - QMVC v2.0 now uses the TWIG templating engine for view rendering.

-- New laravel style router instead of the QMVC v1.0 Angular like state router.
+- New Routing system that follows a laravel style router implementation.
+The new routing system now supports middleware for HTTP request and response manipulation.

 - Removal of custom QMVC psudeo-ORM in favor of allowing user chosen ORM or other database management library.

-- Middlewares for HTTP request interactions.

 - PHPUnit Unit Tests for all base core code.